Regular procedure

 Interpretation

-The presence of an interpreter during the personal interview is required according to national legislation.[16]
-Interpreters for Sudanese, Bangladeshis, Somalis, Eritreans, Syrians, or Libyans – which are amongst the main nationalities of asylum seekers in Malta – are largely available.
-However, interpreters for other languages are not always readily available.
+The presence of an interpreter during the personal interview is required according to national legislation.[19]
+Interpreters for Sudanese, Bangladeshi, Somali, Eritrean, Syrian, or Libyan– which are amongst the main nationalities of asylum-seekers in Malta – are largely available.
+However, interpreters for other languages are not always easily available.
+EUAA has also provided interpreters are part of its support initiatives to IPA.
+According to the Government, remote interpretation is also provided when necessary.

-The quality of interpretation largely depends on the interpreter with some EUAA interpreters providing excellent interpretation services.
+The quality of interpretation largely depends on the.
 Complaints on the quality of the interpretation are at times raised by legal representatives within the context of the interview or at appeal stage.

 Applicants are allowed to request an interpreter of a specific gender or nationality.[20]
 Requests to this end must be made either by the applicant themselves, or by their legal adviser before the interview is carried out.